symphonycms/wg/docs/working/understanding-xslt.markdown

 A great deal of what templates do depends on being able to select or match nodes in the source tree like this, so let’s take a quick detour into the world of XPath so you can get a sense of how these expressions work.

-type="note"
+> ###### Note
+>

-The debug devkit actually allows you to test XPath expressions live on your source XML.
+> The debug devkit actually allows you to test XPath expressions live on your source XML.
 If you go to http://example.com/?debug, you’ll see an XPath expression bar (it’s got //* in it by default).
 Any XPath expression you type into that bar will highlight the matching node or nodes in the source XML.
 It’s a tremendously helpful tool for learning XPath.
 As we walk through the various kinds of XPath expressions in this section, feel free to test them out.
 You can also experiment with expressions of your own to get a sense of what works and what doesn’t.

-XPath: A Crash Course
+### XPath: A Crash Course

 XPath is designed specifically to enable you to identify nodes or node-sets in an XML tree.
 There are several types of nodes, as you’ve seen: the root node, element nodes, attribute nodes, and text nodes (along with a few others that aren’t really important for us at the moment).